Kids Love Cornwall LivingIssue #KL 2018/19

 Dramatically located on the northwest coast, where high cliffs tower over the pebbles; venture to the far end of the beach, where large crabs lie in wait to be discovered in the numerous pools.

-The whole bay is scattered with tiny rock pools, home to an amazing array of fish, anemones and seaweed.
-Especially check out Towan Beach, just over a mile west of the village.
+St Mawes on the Roseland peninsula is scattered with tiny rockpools, home to an amazing array of fish, anemones and seaweed.